kubernetes/website/content/en/blog/_posts/2024-09-21-cncf-dhhwg-spotlight/index.md

 ## Wrapping up

-Catherine and the DHHWG's work is a testament to the power of community and advocacy.
-As we celebrate Deaf Awareness Month, let's reflect on her role as an ally and consider how we can all contribute to building a more inclusive tech community.
+Catherine and the DHHWG's work exemplify the power of community and advocacy.
+As we celebrate Deaf Awareness Month, let's reflect on her role as an ally and consider how we can all contribute to building a more inclusive tech community, particularly within open-source projects like Kubernetes.

 *Together, we can break down barriers, challenge misconceptions, and ensure that everyone feels welcome and valued.
 By advocating for accessibility, supporting initiatives like the DHHWG, and fostering a culture of empathy, we can create a truly inclusive and welcoming space for all.*